The Difference between Natural Fiber and Man Made Fiber

 Textile Fiber:

-To be a textile fiber that has some characteristic such as consist fibrous structure and length is a thousand times higher than its width or diameter and can be spun into yarn, suitable for weaving or knitting and easily colored by suitable dye stuff.
+A textile fiber has some characteristics such as consist fibrous structure and length is a thousand times higher than its width or diameter and can be spun into yarn, is suitable for weaving or knitting and easily colored by suitable dye stuff.
 There are different types of fibers, but all of are not textile fibers.
 To become a textile fiber, it must have some fundamental properties and characteristics.

 Natural Fiber: